lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 open constants config file, find `XCATDEP`, change it to `xcat-dep-201612051642.tar.bz2`

 #2.
-For installation on an existed cluster, please reference appendix 2
+To install LiCO for an existed cluster, please reference appendix 2

 LiCO supports installing web server on an existed cluster, but it still needs to meet some minimum requirements, please reference appendix 2 for more information.